 - Country of Origin: Germany

 - Height: 21 - 25 inches

 - Color: The American Kennel Club lists acceptable colors as fawn and brindle.
 Fawn shades can vary from light tan to mahogany.
 White markings should not exceed one-third of the entire coat.

-Boxers are high-energy dogs that need plenty of vigorous outdoor exercise every day.
-They are wanderers, so it’s important to keep them leashed in open areas.
-They are also jumpers, so you may need training to curb their instincts to leap up on you, your family, or your guests.
+When it comes to their physical demands, Boxer puppies, as well as adults, are high-energy dogs that need some vigorous outdoor exercise every day.
+In addition, they are known to be wanderers, so it’s important to keep them leashed or fenced in when you’re not around to supervise.
+Lastly, Boxers are also jumpers, so you may need training to curb their instincts to leap up on you, your family, or your guests.

-If you’re considering adopting a Boxer puppy, make sure you understand this breed’s special health considerations.
-The average life span is between 10-12 years.
-While they are generally healthy, there are some special considerations.
+If you’re considering adopting a Boxer puppy, make sure you understand this breed’s individual health considerations.
+The average lifespan for Boxer dogs ranges from 10 to 12 years.
+While this tends to be a healthy line, especially when you work with a trusted Boxer breeder, there are some special considerations.

 - Heart Conditions (Aortic Stenosis & Arrhythmogenic Right Ventricular Cardiomyopathy)

 - Deafness in White Boxers

 Like all relatives of the Mastiff, these deep-chested puppies are susceptible to Bloat, a life-threatening stomach condition that often comes on suddenly.